 The uptick comes at a critical moment for Israeli Prime Minister Benjamin Netanyahu, who is fighting to remain in power in the Sept.
 17 redo elections.
 Despite critics’ charges of ruthless opportunism, and prosecutors’ investigations of Netanyahu's alleged graft, a large number of Israelis credit their prime minister with keeping the nation safe and deterring its enemies without plunging the country into another war.

-Analysts dismiss suggestions that Netanyahu’s decision to expand its attacks to Iraq and Lebanon is a further attempt to clinch electoral victory.
+Analysts dismiss suggestions that Netanyahu’s decision to expand its attacks to Iraq — including an August airstrike on an alleged Iranian weapons depot — and to Lebanon is a further attempt to clinch electoral victory.
 “It was a strategic decision and I don’t think that it was influenced by the coming elections,” said Orna Mizrahi, a former lieutenant colonel in the Israeli army who has held key positions in the country’s security and intelligence bureaucracy.
 She stressed over email to Al-Monitor that while neither Israel nor Iran desired war, “we cannot ignore the possibility of an escalation.”
 Mizrahi, who is currently a senior research fellow at the Institute for National Security Studies, said “we can’t ignore either” that Netanyahu’s decision to publicly expose how Israel is now operating in Iraq “was influenced by the coming election.”